inab/rd-connect-user-management/README.md

 The migration program also depends on:

+* Having declared the full path to the SQLite database with the users in the configuration file (configuration parameter `dbistr` under `main` section).
-* DBI and the database modules needed (DBD::SQLite)
+* DBI and the database modules needed (DBD::SQLite).
 * It also expects next table in the database to be migrated to LDAP:

 ```sql